-DFEL belongs to a general area of Design-for-X (DFX) methods, where X can be manufacturing, assembly, environments ...etc, depending on the purpose for which a product design is improved.
-Design for Manufacturing (DFM) [3-5] and Design for Assembly (DFA) [5, 6] provide generic design guidelines to modify part designs for lower manufacturing and assembly cost.
-While the guidelines are specific to the type of production processes, eg., machining and manual assembly, they are still generic to assure the applicability to various situations.
-Also, the guidelines are process-oriented rather than systems-oriented.
-While effective as genetic methods, both of these characteristics makes DFM and DFA fall short for enhancing the reuse of a specific production facility.
-On the other hand, Design for Existing Environment (DFEE) [7] and Design for Production (DFP) [8] provide means for evaluating a product design based on the system-level information specific to the target production facility such as process plans, cycle time, and production capacity.
-While key system-level issues are considered, however, they do not explicitly deal with part geometry that is essential to determine the reusability of a production process [9-13].
-For this reason, these methods cannot effectively address the partial utilization of existing facilities based on inprocess part geometries nor synthesize a modified part geometry as an end result.
+machining and manual assembly, they are still generic to assure the applicability to various situations.
+Also, the guidelines are process oriented rather than systems oriented.
+Although effective as genetic methods, both of these characteristics makes DFM and DFA fall short for enhancing the reuse of a specific production facility.
+On the other hand, design for existing environment (DFEE) [7] and design for production (DFP) [8] provide means for evaluating a product design based on the system-level information specific to the target production facility, such as process plans, cycle time, and production capacity.
+Although key systemlevel issues are considered, however, they do not explicitly deal with part geometry that is essential to determine the reusability of a production process [9-13].
+For this reason, these methods cannot effectively address the partial utilization of existing facilities based on in-process part geometries nor synthesize a modified part geometry as an end result.

 Since the reusability of an existing process depends on the similarity of the current part and new part, a system for measuring similarity of part geometry is relevant.
-Group Technology (GT) [14-18] serves this very purpose.
-While GT provides a system for classifying parts based on the similarity of their manufacturing processes, it is merely a coding system without an explicit consideration of process sequence and therefore in-process geometries.
-Computer-aided process planning (CAPP) [19-24], on the other hand, explicitly deals with both process sequence and in-process geometries to synthesize the process plan best suited for a given part geometry, through either modifying an existing process plan for a similar part or searching among the feasible plans that satisfy the process precedence imposed by the part geometry.
-While GT and CAPP attempt to link part geometry and production system design, they regard part geometry as a given input, with no consideration of redesign for better utilization of existing facilities as addressed in the proposed method
+Group technology (GT) [14-18] serves this very purpose.
+Although GT provides a system for classifying parts based on the similarity of their manufacturing processes, it is merely a coding system without an explicit consideration of process sequence and therefore in-process geometries.
+Computer-aided process planning (CAPP) [19-24], on the other hand, explicitly deals with both process sequence and inprocess geometries to synthesize the process plan best suited for a given part geometry, through either modifying an existing process plan for a similar part or searching among the feasible plans that satisfy the process precedence imposed by the part geometry.
+Although GT and CAPP attempt to link part geometry and production system design, they regard part geometry as a given input, with no consideration of redesign for better utilization of existing facilities as addressed in the proposed method.

-Dissimilar to other DFX methods stated above, DFEL assumes the existence of specific production lines, and synthesizes (rather than evaluates) the modified product design for improved utilization of the existing lines, by simultaneously considering in-process part geometries and process sequencing as CAPP.
-Focusing on machined parts, the demonstration in this paper in essence extends Design for Fixturability [25] method into multi-process, dedicated production lines.
+Dissimilar to other DFX methods stated above, DFEL assumes the existence of specific production lines and synthesizes (rather than evaluates) the modified product design for improved utilization of the existing lines, by simultaneously considering inprocess part geometries and process sequencing as CAPP.
+Focusing on machined parts, the demonstration in this paper in essence extends the design for fixturability [25] method into multiprocess, dedicated production lines.
 Since the reusability of an existing process is determined based on the fixturing envelope and the in-process part geometries, both partial and total utilization of the existing lines can be seamlessly addressed.